pratikdevelop/Auth0-developement-challenge/README.md

 Once all environment variables are set:

-1. The app will automatically start
+1. The app will automatically start (if running in a development environment like Replit).
+2. For production deployment, use Gunicorn: `gunicorn --bind 0.0.0.0:8000 app:app`
-2. Click "Run" if needed
+3. Click "Run" if needed (in development).
-3. Open the web view
+4. Open the web view.
-4. Click "Login with Auth0"
+5. Click "Login with Auth0".
-5. After logging in, you can create chats and talk to the AI
+6. After logging in, you can create chats and talk to the AI.

 ## Project Structure